 Fabrice Genevois is a freelance biologist who lives amongst the volcanoes of the Auvergne region, in the central part of France.
-His polar experience goes back as far as 1989, when he spent 18 months working as a field researcher on seabirds and marine mammals of the remote Kerguelen Islands (French Subantarctic Territory).
+His polar experience goes back as far as 1989, when he spent 18 months working as a field researcher on seabirds and marine mammals of the remote Kerguelen Islands (French Sub Antarctic Territory).

 His detailed observations on the breeding behavior of the Blue petrel led to the publication of many scientific papers and his work was awarded with the Dîplome de l'Ecole Pratique des Hautes Etudes in 1996 (Paris, La Sorbonne).
-In 1992, he began working as field guide and lecturer, leading French groups in Antarctic Peninsula and South Shetland islands, onboard the Quark Expedition icebreakers.
-From then on, he was deeply involved with polar tourism, leading groups to remote places of the Arctic and Antarctic.
-As a biologist, the main subject of his lectures is natural history, especially birds and mammals biology and ecology.
+In 1992, he began working as field guide and lecturer, leading French groups in Antarctic Peninsula and South Shetland islands, onboard expedition ships and Quark Expedition icebreakers.
+Thereafter, he was deeply involved with polar tourism, leading groups to remote places of the Arctic and Antarctic.
+As a biologist, the main subject of his lectures is natural history, especially birds and mammals’ biology and ecology.

-Fabrice Genevois is the author of “The animals of polar regions” (in French ; Eds.
-Seuil, 2004), and co-author together with Frank S. Todd of the highly acclaimed “Bird and mammals of the Antarctic and Southern Ocean” (in French ; Eds.
+Fabrice is the author of The Animals of Polar Regions (in French ; Eds.
+Seuil, 2004), and co--‐author, with Frank S. Todd, of the highly acclaimed Bird and Mammals of the Antarctic and Southern Ocean (in French ; Eds.
 Kameleo, 2006).